oracle-samples/oracle-db-examples/optimizer/histogram_history/README.md

 For a worked example, see spool file example.lst and a test script example.sql

-The WARNING: The example.sql script will drop a table called SALES.
+WARNING: The example.sql script will drop a table called SALES.
 Always use test databases.

 DISCLAIMER:
    <br/>-- These scripts are provided for educational purposes only.